-Only courses for which the student received a grade of A, B, C, D, or P are acceptable and will count as a completed course.
+Only courses for which the student received a grade of A, B, C, D, P, or S are acceptable and will count as a completed course.
 A grade of E, F, ED, W, NR, I, or X is not acceptable and does not count as Completed for the purpose of the student's Completion Percentage.
-Students who fail to complete at least 67% of attempted credit hours will have their financial aid suspended.
+Students who fail to complete at least 67% of attempted credit hours because of incomplete grades or who withdraw from all classes will have their financial aid terminated.

 Repeated and Not-for-Credit Classes